Posts

 Is there an opportunity to be assessed by a professional who can look at your strengths and difficulties and then be given tailored help and support to amplify your strengths and manage your difficulties?

-If you have met one person with neurodivergent traits you have met one person.
+If you have met one person with neurodivergent traits, you have met one person as we are all uniquely different.

 Article originally published on FE News